oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud400.md

 ---

-**Role: Mr Roland Dubois, Process Owner**
+**Role: Mr User01-10, Process Owner**

 ![](images/personas/roger_frezia_sales_director.png)

-  Roland Dubois, sales director and process owner wants to see what is happening to his Quote to Order processes, in a summarized customized view.
+  User01-10, sales director and process owner wants to see what is happening to his Quote to Order processes, in a summarized customized view.

 ---

-- Log into the Process Workspace using your .
+- Log into the Process Workspace using your user id [01-10].

 - On the Process home page click the View Dashboards